gschwaer/Swappy/Readme.md

 1. load 0100 (NOP) to the whole instruction RAM (IRAM)
 2. load 1100 (JUMP) and 0000 (address 0) to IRAM
-3. step through the program until the processor does a jump.
-At CLK = Low after the jump, the IRAM pointer is at 0000 and you can start to toggle in the program.
+3. toggle CLK until the processor does a jump.
+At CLK = Low after the jump, the program counter is back to 0000
+4. load the actual program

 Note: A reset line would be a very helpful addition if it ever becomes possible to update existing chips.